Bartvds/grunt-run-grunt/README.md

 ## The "run_grunt" task

 > *"Yo dawg!
 I herd you like grunt, so I put some grunt in your grunt so you can grunt while you grunt."*

 Use the `run_grunt` task to spawn new processes that run `grunt-cli` and optionally work on the various result data.
-It will use the global `$ grunt` command.
+It will use the global `$ grunt` command so each grunt version is local to its Gruntfile, just like when you manually grunt.

 Main use-case is testing your gruntfile or grunt-plugins, but it is also suited for creative use of gruntfiles and grunt-cli output.
+For example to verify the final output of various reporters and formatters.

+Alternately parse the output of the "$grunt --help" command and work with the list of tasks and aliases.

 If you need something like this to run grunt in a production build environment or don't care about the content of the cli output then you are probably looking for [grunt-hub](https://github.com/shama/grunt-hub).